Bacteria that persists in COPD patients and modifies their genome have been discovered from Puerto Rico

 Among these projects, the research carried out by the student was one of the five projects that included the most votes to move on to the national finals to be held on December 8, 2021, at 9:00 pm, through YouTube.

-Dr. Hervé Tettelin, Professor of Microbiology and Immunology at the Institute of Genomic Sciences at the University of Maryland School of Medicine, said that “it has been a very rewarding experience mentoring Marielisa remotely over the summer.
-She accepted the challenge. of bioinformatics of big genomic data with ease and remarkable dedication, making breakthrough discoveries that set the path for potential new therapies against COPD.
-These results, combined with Marielisa’s exemplary data integration and presentation skills have prompted her to the final!”.
+Dr. Hervé Tettelin, professor of microbiology and immunology at the Institute of Genomic Sciences at the University of Maryland School of Medicine, said that “it has been a very rewarding experience mentoring Marielisa remotely over the summer.
+She accepted the challenge. of bioinformatics of big genomic data with ease and remarkable dedication, making breakthrough discoveries that pave the way for potential new therapies against COPD.
+These results, combined with Marielisa’s exemplary data integration and presentation skills have propelled her to the final!”.

 As part of the project, Dr. Murphy brought his expertise in microbiology and COPD; while Dr. Tettelin worked in the areas of bioinformatics and microbial genomics.